serverless/blog/posts/2017-10-09-designing-developer-tool-event-gateway.md

 The event gateway was designed to be a stateless service backed by an external key-value store.
 This was to make it easy to operate and reason about.

 Assuming that we want to build a horizontally scalable system, making the event gateway a stateful service meant that we'd need to implement yet another distributed database.
-As that did not fit with our core values (remember: Simplicity!), we decided to avoid it.
+As that did not fit with our core values (remember: Simplicity and business value!), we decided to avoid it.

 One important consequence of that choice is that events lack persistence.
 There are possible solutions to this, though—e.g., a plugin system that enables integration with existing storage systems (like AWS S3, Kafka).